LeidyGil/leidygil.github.io/SQL_English.md

 -- Insert into "productos" with current date:
 INSERT INTO productos (nombre, stock, fecha) VALUES ('Bolso', 10, CURRENT_DATE);

--- Adding date and time when inserting
+### Adding date and time when inserting
 -- If we want to insert any date when creating a record, we simply need to specify the date in the expected format.
--- The date format is: YYYY-MM-DD, i.e., year-month-day, where the year is 4 digits, the month is 2 digits, and the day is 2 digits.
+-- The date format is: YYYY-MM-DD, i.e., year-month-day, WHERE the year is 4 digits, the month is 2 digits, and the day is 2 digits.
 -- Example:
 INSERT INTO usuarios (nombre, fecha_creacion) VALUES ('Gonzalo', '2021-01-01');